Codesk1/codesk_multicharacter_docs/README.md

 ## UI

-You are free to change colors, images and more in the html folder.
+You are free to change colors, and choose if you wnat the Main Page in Configs/config.js

 ## Support